mfijas/newrelic-alerts-configurator/README.md

 ## How to use NewRelic Alerts Configurator

 First step is to obtain API key for given NewRelic account.
-Then You can create configuration.
+Then you can create configuration.
 For example:

 ```java
 // Create alert condition